EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 #### Preface

 Generating and saving an App List is how you add your ROMs to your Steam library.
-It's generally recommended that you turn on at least the `Emulators` parser and the `EmulationStation-DE` parser.
+It's generally recommended that you turn on at least the `Emulators` parser and the `ES-DE` parser.

 Here's a quick rundown:

 * The `Emulators` parser allows you to manage your emulators in game mode (game settings, controls, tweaks, etc).
-* The `EmulationStation-DE` parser adds EmulationStation-DE as a shortcut to Steam.
+* The `ES-DE` parser adds ES-DE as a shortcut to Steam.
-    * EmulationStation-DE allows you to launch and play all of your ROMs from a single front-end.
+    * ES-DE allows you to launch and play all of your ROMs from a single front-end.
 It can be either used as an alternative or combined with Steam ROM Manager.
-For further reading, refer to the [EmulationStation-DE](../steamos/emulationstation-de.md) page.
+For further reading, refer to the [ES-DE](../steamos/es-de.md) page.

 #### Tutorial